Chrismettal/PiPLC/README.md

 | :-----: | :-----: | :---: | :---: |
 | `+24 V` | `+24 V` | `GND` | `GND` |

-The PiPLC is to be supplied with 24 V and requires at least a TODO power supply under full load.
+The PiPLC is to be supplied with 24 V and requires at least a 1 A power supply under full load.
-(Full load measured with TODO mA @ 24 V with all relays closed, all DI HIGH, transmitting over KNX and I²C, connected to Wifi and with the Pi at 100% CPU load without overclocking)

 While it will theoretically work at 12 V, the relays used for `Q1-8` require 24V coil voltage to trigger.
 If you are not placing the relays, feel free to supply your PLC with 12 V though.